AndrewPDev/andrews-python-projects/README.md

 - Test thoroughly before submission
 - Add examples for new features

-## License
+## 📄 License

 This software is intended for educational and authorized professional use.
 Users are responsible for ensuring they have proper authorization before using these tools in professional environments.

-## Author
+## 👤 Author

 **Andrew Piggot**

-## Purpose
+## 🤝 Purpose

 Created for educational purposes and authorized penetration testing scenarios.

 ---

-**DISCLAIMER:** This tool is for educational and authorized testing only.
+**⚠️ DISCLAIMER:** This tool is for educational and authorized testing only.
 Unauthorized use may violate laws in your jurisdiction.
 Users assume all responsibility for legal and ethical use.